Horstaufmental/Horstaufmental/ynpp_factions_info.md

 The company is active in various industries, including digital systems, power and renewable energy, railway systems, and financial systems.

-## Subsidaries
+## Subsidiaries

 > [!NOTE]
-> A separate page about Moriya Shrine's subsidaries and it's details are currently under work.
+> A separate page about Moriya Shrine's subsidiaries and it's details are currently under work.

 - **Moriya Shrine Foundation**
   - Yatagarasu Nuclear Power Plant